nguyeneva/nguyeneva.github.io/_posts/2020-03-02-tableau-social-events.md

 layout: post
 title: Tableau Dashboard - Urban Social Events
 subtitle:
-tags: [tableau, data visualization, dashboard, business intelligence]
+tags: [tableau, data analysis, data visualization, dashboard, business intelligence]
 ---

 Analysis can be made from the interactive dashboard by identifying trends in total number of deaths, average length of social conflicts, and frequency of social conflicts by country.